Southern Pacific Building

 The Southern Pacific Building is one of three office buildings comprising One Market Plaza along the Embarcadero in San Francisco, California.
-The historic 11-story, 65 m building, also known as "The Landmark", was started in 1916 and completed in 1917.
+The historic E-shaped 11-story, 65 m building, also known as "The Landmark", was started in 1916 and completed in 1917.

 History

-The building served as the headquarters for the Southern Pacific Railroad after its move from the Flood Building in 1917, ten years after SP had moved into the Flood Building in 1907.
+The building served as the headquarters for the Southern Pacific Railroad after it relocated from the Flood Building in 1917, ten years after SP had moved into the Flood Building.
 At its completion, the building's first floor was devoted to retail except for the portion facing the rear courtyard (opening to Mission Street), which was reserved for Southern Pacific.
 SP rented the second floor to a tenant, but occupied floors three through ten with various offices.
 For many years, the building was topped with a large sign emblazoned with a gothic "S·P".

 It was later incorporated into the 1976 One Market Plaza development which includes Spear Tower and Steuart Tower.
 By 1995, Sam Zell owned One Market Plaza.
 However, Union Pacific Railroad was still the owner of One Market Street until the building was sold for US$50,000,000 to The Martin Group (TMG) in 1998.
 TMG invested another $50 million to renovate the property, including a seismic retrofit, completing work in 1999.
 Equity Office Properties Trust sold One Market Street to The Blackstone Group in February 2007, and Blackstone, in turn, sold One Market to Morgan Stanley in June 2007 as part of a large real estate acquisition.
 Morgan Stanley sold approximately half of One Market Plaza to The Paramount Group in July 2007.
 One Market Plaza was owned jointly by Morgan Stanley (49% share) and The Paramount Group (51% share) until Morgan Stanley sold its share to Blackstone Real Estate Partners in 2014 for US$600,000,000.